What’s The Problem With Conifers?

 The Solution: Careful Prescriptions Based on Science

-Today, loggers are employed to help heal the land.
-SGI dollars contribute to conifer removal projects where restoration payback will be greatest.
-The focus is on the younger, low-density trees with an understory of grass and sagebrush.
-The SGI projects center on sage grouse strongholds encompassing private lands and public lands where ranchers hold grazing leases.
+SGI dollars contribute to conifer removal projects where restoration payback will be greatest: areas with younger, low-density trees and an understory of grass and sagebrush.
+We focus projects in sage grouse strongholds on private lands or public lands where ranchers hold grazing leases.

 Plus, SGI funds research on the impacts of removing conifers, including studies on sage grouse movement within treated landscapes, increased water availability post-conifer removal, and the benefits to other wildlife species like songbirds.